The ARP bolts in my kit are longer/shorter than what I took out from the factory. Will they still work?

 Yes.
-We are not just changing the factory bolts out to ARP bolts just for looks.
+We are not just changing the factory bolts out to ARP hardware just for looks.
 Sometimes we feel there may be a need for a few extra threads in a particular part or maybe the factory bolts have an unnecessary amount of extra length.
-Don’t compare the length of our ARP Bolt Kits to what you take out and just assume they won’t work because they are not exactly the same.
+Don’t compare the length of our ARP hardware to what you take out and just assume they won’t work because they are not exactly the same.
 There is a rhyme and reason to why we chose each bolt and length.
 We are not trying to just swap out your bolts for a different finish, we are trying to make better, stronger bolt kits.

 What is a Black Oxide finish?

 Black oxide or blackening is a conversion coating for ferrous materials, stainless steel, copper and copper based alloys, zinc, powdered metals, and silver solder.
 It is used to add corrosion resistance, for appearance and to minimize light reflection.
 One of its advantages over other coatings is its minimal buildup; the blacking process creates a layer only about a micrometre thick.

 That oil keeps them from corroding and keeps them looking new!
 You’re a biker…you can’t be afraid to get your hands dirty.
 (If you are, trade your Harley in for a Vespa.)
 Hot baths of sodium hydroxide, nitrates, and nitrites (at 286 °F) are used to convert the surface of the material into magnetite (Fe3O4).
 To achieve maximal corrosion resistance the black oxide must be impregnated with oil or wax.
 Once the process of dipping is completed the top layer of the fastener is porous and a layer of oil is applied, similar to a pickling process.
 The oil seeps into the material adding that extra corrosion resistance to rust.

 Will they rust?